hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/Recommendations.md

 Avoid local database systems such as [SQLite](https://sqlite.org), including wrappers like [GRDB](https://github.com/groue/GRDB.swift), as these only reside on the local machine.

-Database such as [Postgres](https://www.postgresql.org) or [Valkey](https://valkey.io/)/[Redis](https://redis.io) are highly scalable and mature solutions for persistence and/or caching.
-These databases have mature libraries for Swift, and are well supported by the community.
+Databases such as [PostgreSQL](https://www.postgresql.org) or [Valkey](https://valkey.io)/[Redis](https://redis.io) are highly scalable and mature solutions for persistence and/or caching.
+These databases have mature libraries for Swift and are well supported by the community.